hoon0661/WeatherApp/README.md

 - For password, BcryptPasswordEncoder is used, and it is for one-way encryption.
 In other words, it can encode raw password but cannot decode it.
 - @Controller and Thymeleaf are used to provide dynamic web pages.
 - Exception handling was not easy for me (blame on my coding skills :(....) on this project especially when validating user input and handling exceptions from server side on client side.
 Thymeleaf is used but it was a bit complicated step for me.
-- Maybe creating a SPA using a framework such as REACT can be solution...?
-Making all requests in REST (instead of returning HTML pages) makes more sense to me and seems easier for exception handling.
+- Making all requests in REST and using a tool such as ajax (instead of returning multiple HTML pages with errors) makes more sense to me and seems easier for exception handling.
+- Returning multiple HTML pages (using @Controller and Thymeleaf) seems too redundant.
+Maybe creating a SPA using a framework such as REACT could be a solution.
 - Bootstrap5 was magic to me.
 I didn't have to write much css code to create UI.
 Initially the UI got broken in smaller screensize but media query was really helpful to solve the issue.